-Here, we identify Rab8 as a crucial component of a trafficking pathway that directs furrow ingression in the early Drosophila embryo.
+Here we identify Rab8 as a critical component of a trafficking pathway that directs furrow ingression in the early embryo of Drosophila.
 Rab8 demonstrates striking dynamic behaviors in the early embryo, existing in small punctate structures that then transition to an association with the plasma membrane.
 This transition correlates with the ingression of syncytial furrows as well as the onset of the fast phase during cellularization, suggesting that a common membrane trafficking mechanism is required during each of these processes.
-We have also previously observed that syncytial furrows ingress at a similar rate as that reported for the fast phase (Holly et al., 2015).
-Peripheral Rab8 is specifically found in an apicolateral
+We have also previously observed that syncytial furrows ingress at a similar rate as that reported for fast phase (Holly et al., 2015).
+Peripheral Rab8 is specifically found in an apicolateral region on cellularizing furrows, the region of the furrow to which membrane addition is known to occur (Lecuit and Wieschaus, 2000; Sisson et al., 2000; Pelissier et al., 2003), and furrow formation fails when Rab8 function is disrupted.
+Additionally, when Rab8 function is disrupted, exocytic delivery to the cell surface fails and cargo proteins remain in cytoplasmic puncta.
+These results suggest a model in which Rab8 directs targeted membrane addition to furrows that permits furrow ingression (Fig. 8).